 Analyzing RFP applications with Natural Language Processing

 So much data is qualitative.
-But qualitative data is really tough to analyzing in community-based projects.
+But qualitative data is really tough to analyze in community-based projects.
 As a consequence, people tend to avoid it, or just pick relevant quotes out at random.

-Formative Evaluation of the New Jersey Health Initiative’s Hyperlocal Data Collaboration
+The New Jersey Health Initiative’s Small but Mighty Data Collaboration

 Together with friends and colleagues at Virginia Tech and the American Institutes for Research, we are studying how readiness at multiple levels (individual, school, community) and across multiple roles (student, teacher, parent, administrator) impacts attitudes and beliefs about school safety.
 To do this, we have collected a lot of pre-COVID data that we have begun to work through.

 One particular area is how we can extract readiness from text-based data.
 This could be done with a bag of words approach, but we are also using word vectorization method to look for semantic relationships between our big areas of interest.